redhat-na-ssa/demo-ai-gitops-catalog/README.md

 # delete old web terminal
 $(wtoctl | grep 'oc delete')
 ```

+NOTE: The following commands are available in an enhanced web terminal.

 <!--
 Enhance the terminal for **one time use** (ephemeral)